 3. A game of billions. delphai tracks a total of 89 companies that are specializing in the development of level 5 autonomous decision-making algorithms, including the companies providing the training data.
 This does not include the automakers, hardware manufacturers, or mobility providers like Uber or Didi Chuxing, which are active in the scene but are not explicitly focused on level 5 autonomous vehicles.

 With that caveat, the three most well-funded players in the world are Cruise, Argo AI, and Waymo — all from the United States.
 Cruise is ahead with over €4.5 billion sourced from Honda and GM, two major automobile manufacturers in this contest of giants.
 VW and Ford, two other automakers, have also invested in Argo AI, which has received more than €3 billion in funding.
 Waymo has been funded with a total of €2.57 billion and is part of Google’s parent company Alphabet.
 The European startup with the most funding in this field is TTTech with a comparatively low €169 million.

 This briefing is a part of a delphai collaboration with Tagesspiegel Background, in which delphai’s artificial intelligence tools are used to provide Background with data insights on the technologies, companies, and applications that drive global innovation.

 delphai is a market intelligence software that uses AI for the automatic analysis of market and technology developments.
 The software is used by companies to create insights that help them seize opportunities, manage risks, and make better decisions.

-To learn more about how delphai can help your company grow, please get in touch through email@example.com.
+To learn more about this report, or how delphai can help your company grow, please get in touch through firstname.lastname@example.org.